Submitty/Submitty/Docs/student_auto_feed/readme.txt

 AUTO INSERT/UPDATE *************************************************************

-driver.php
-This is executed from the command line to run the users table data backup and insert/update classes.

 config.php
-A series of define statements that is used to configure the auto feed, backup, and restore tools.
+A series of define statements that is used to configure the auto feed script.
 Code comments will help explain usage.
-This code file must be "required" before the others, in order for the tools work.

 submitty_student_auto_feed.php
-Invoked by driver.php.
-This is a code class to read a student enrollment data form in CSV format and "upsert" (update/insert) student enrollment for all registered courses in Submitty.
+A command line executabke script that is a code class to read a student enrollment data form in CSV format and "upsert" (update/insert) student enrollment for all registered courses in Submitty.

 This code assumes that all student enrollments for all courses are in a single CSV file.
 Extra courses can exist in the data (such as a department wide CSV),